-Effects associated with Pneumocystis jirovecii Pneumonitis (PJP) management
+Effects associated with Pneumocystis jirovecii Pneumonitis (PJP) management.

-Severe hypersensitivity reactions, rash, pyrexia, neutropenia, thrombocytopenia, hepatic enzyme increased, hyperkalaemia, hyponatraemia, rhabdomyolysis.
+Very rare: Severe hypersensitivity reactions, rash, pyrexia, neutropenia, thrombocytopenia, hepatic enzyme increased, hyperkalaemia, hyponatraemia, rhabdomyolysis.

 At the high dosages used for PJP management severe hypersensitivity reactions have been reported, necessitating cessation of therapy.
+If signs of bone marrow depression occur, the patient should be given calcium folinate supplementation (5-10 mg/day).

-Severe hypersensitivity reactions have been reported in PJP patients on re-exposure to co-trimoxazole, sometimes after a dosage interval of a few days.
-Rhabdomyolysis has been reported in HIV positive patients receiving co-tromixazole for prophylaxis or treatment of PJP.
+Severe hypersensitivity reactions have been reported in PJP patients on reexposure to co-trimoxazole, sometimes after a dosage interval of a few days.

+Rhabdomyolysis has been reported in HIV positive patients receiving trimethoprim-sulfamethoxazole for prophylaxis or treatment of PJP.